QuantumRISC/mbedSPHINCSplusArtifact/README.md

+# Streaming SPHINCS+ for Embedded Devices at the Example of TPMs

+TODO: add ePrint URL + very short description here

+This repository has the following structure:

+* [sphincsplus/](sphincsplus) contains the SPHINCS+ reference code with our changes to enable streaming.
+It can be built stand-alone, i.e., without the TPM firmware.
+More information is found in the respective README.md of that folder.
+* [tpmfirmware/](tpmfirmware) contains the TPM code that is taken from the [Official TPM 2.0 Reference Implementation (by Microsoft)](https://github.com/microsoft/ms-tpm-20-ref).
+It includes WolfSSL as a git submodule.
+* [src/](src) contains our code that integrates the streaming SPHINCS+ code into the TPM.

 # Raspberry Pi Software setup

 We tested this with the May 7th 2021 (5.10) Release of Raspberry Pi OS Lite: